-- (a) Except as otherwise provided in subsection (b), the [code of judicial ethics] applicable to the conduct of judges in the judicial branch in this state governs the hearing and other conduct of an administrative law judge or other presiding officer adjudicating a contested case. - (b) Section 409 governs the standards for ex parte communication.
+Or [Except as otherwise provided in subsection (b), the administrative law judge code of ethics adopted in the state governs the hearing and other conduct of an administrative law judge or other presiding officer adjudicating a contested case.] - (b) Section 409 governs the standards for ex parte communication.
 Section 402 governs disqualification of presiding officers.
 Restrictions on financial interests, political activity or on accepting honoraria, gifts, or travel are governed by state law other than the [code of judicial ethics].